1980 Virginia Tech Gobblers football team

 The 1980 Virginia Tech Gobblers football team was an American football team that represented Virginia Tech as an independent during the 1980 NCAA Division I-A football season.
 In their third year under head coach Bill Dooley, the Gobblers compiled an overall record of 8–4 and lost to Miami (FL) at the Peach Bowl.

 Schedule

-Players
+Roster

 The following players were members of the 1980 football team.